EX LIBRIS ASSOCIATION

 Donna Burton, Niagara area of Ontario

 ELA Board member-at-large.
 Editor of the ELA Facebook Page and member of W.K.
-Lamb Award selection committee.
+Lamb Award committee.

 Education: